cncf/tag-app-delivery/website/content/en/blog/kubecon-us-2024.md

 - The topic should be relevant to the TAG app-delivery.
 If in doubt, refer to [our charter](https://tag-app-delivery.cncf.io/)
 - When submitting project presentations, keep in mind that we will only accept CNCF projects, or projects submitted to CNCF sandbox.
 - Lightning talks will be a maximum of 10 minutes, a computer display can not be guaranteed.
-The call for proposals ends March 3rd.
-If your talk is accepted, we will notify you by March 9th.
+The call for proposals ends November 3rd.
+If your talk is accepted, we will notify you by November 4th.
 If you did not hear back from us, your submission has unfortunately not been accepted.